 “An estimated 13% of Acts [primary legislation] and Statutory Instruments have an EU influence, whereas that rises to 62% when EU regulations are included in addition to Acts and Statutory Instruments.”

-But does this plan even make sense?
+But would this idea even make sense?
 In particular what about all the EU law that is not part of the 13% that has been rendered into British legislation – the Regulations, Decisions and rulings of the Court of Justice of the European Union at Luxembourg?
 If FullFact is right, this must make up getting on for 40% of UK law – yet it is not written into our legislation and so can’t obviously be “repealed” by Parliament or government ministers.
 What will happen to it all?

-But that will not satisfy the Brexiters who will insist the referendum result meant Britain wanted to get rid of all that law, not keep it indefinitely.
-So a whole new bureaucracy will have to be set up, packed with – dare one say it – highly paid lawyers to sift through all this law and place it before the appropriately empowered ministers to repeal or reprieve with the flash of a fountain pen.
+A whole new bureaucracy will have to be set up, packed with – dare one say it – highly paid lawyers to sift through all this law and place it before the appropriately empowered ministers to repeal or reprieve with the flash of a fountain pen.

 But it’s even more complex.
 Among all that law will be UK court judgments based on EU jurisprudence.
 Will judges be told all that is now to be disregarded – and in a country that is supposed to respect the “separation of powers”, will judges be happy to be told thus?